Bunge boosts oilseed dominance, renewable diesel potential with Viterra deal

 Soybean oil accounts for 28% of feedstock used to make renewable diesel, and 60% of the feedstock for biodiesel, a biofuel that blends with petroleum diesel, said Matthew Blair, an analyst at TPH&Co.

-Viterra's crushing businesses could face regulatory scrutiny in Canada and Argentina, analysts said.
+Viterra's crushing businesses could face regulatory scrutiny in Canada and Argentina, and elsewhere, analysts said.
 Both have canola-crushing plants in Eastern and Western Canada, including facilities in southern Manitoba.

 Canada's antitrust regulator will review the planned merger, a spokesperson said.
 Argentina's competition bureau has not yet received formal notification of the merger, a government source said.

+An EU Commission spokesperson also said the transaction had not been formally notified to the Commission.
+The Australian Competition and Consumer Commission said it was aware of the plan to merge and is monitoring developments.

-(Reporting by Rod Nickel in Winnipeg, Manitoba, and Karl Plume in Chicago; Additional reporting by Divya Rajagopal in Toronto; Editing by Caroline Stauffer and Anna Driver)
+(Reporting by Rod Nickel in Winnipeg, Manitoba, and Karl Plume in Chicago; Additional reporting by Divya Rajagopal in Toronto, Julie Payne in Brussels and Lewis Jackson in Sydney; Editing by Caroline Stauffer, Anna Driver and Nick Zieminski)

 ((rod.nickel@tr.com; Twitter: @RodNickel_Rtrs;))